NebulaCodeChallenges/Intermediate/Questions.md

 ## Question 4

-In the language of your choosing, write a method or script that takes an integer parameter and prints the next five Fibonacci numbers starting at that interva.
+In the language of your choosing, write a method or script that takes an integer parameter and prints the next five Fibonacci numbers starting at that interval.
 Any possible errors should be handled.